gAmUssA/event-driven-analytics-ktor-flink/.junie/guidelines.md

 - Implement proper error handling and retry logic
 - Close Kafka consumers when no longer needed

-### 3.5 Exposed Integration
+### 3.5 JDBC Extensions Integration
-- Use the DSL API for type-safe queries
+- Use the fluent query builder API for type-safe queries
-- Implement proper connection pooling
+- Implement proper connection pooling with ConnectionPool
-- Use transactions for database operations
+- Use transactions and withConnection for database operations

 ## 4. Flink Table API and SQL Guidelines